Breathtaking 6 Day Northern Lights Hunting Package of Iceland with Ice Caving

 You'll spend the night in Reykjavik.

-Make the most of your time in the capital by spending the day sightseeing in Reykjavik, from the beautiful Sólfarið (“Sun Voyager”) sculpture of a Viking ship which sits on the harbour to the historic parliament buildings just off the main shopping street.
+Otherwise, make the most of your time in the capital by spending the day sightseeing in Reykjavik.
+There is plenty to explore, from the Sun Voyager sculpture of a Viking ship that sits by the harbor to the historic parliament buildings just off the main shopping street.

 Have a wonderful flight and come back soon!

-Rooms with a private bathroom at three star hotels such as CenterHotel Skjaldbreið, or quality guesthouses.
+Rooms with a private bathroom at three-star hotels such as Hótel Klettur, or quality guesthouses.
 Located in the city center or in close vicinity.
 Breakfast is included.

-Rooms at four star design hotels in the city centre with a private bathroom at the absolute best locations downtown or seaside locations such as Fosshótel Reykjavík.
+Rooms at four-star design hotels in the city center with a private bathroom at the absolute best locations downtown such as Hotel Alda.
 Breakfast is included.